hyosubkim/NESC_3505_textbook/syllabus.md

 ## Course Format
 This course will generally follow a schedule of one lecture, one tutorial/lab per week.
 One thing that you may find different about the course format is that we will employ a **flipped classroom** approach for > 50% of the time.
 This means that class time, even during "lecture" days, is not used primarily for conveying information, the way a normal lecture-based class operates.
-Rather, there will be mini-lectures at the start of class that highlight key concepts, and the remaining time will be used for practicing the news coding skills you will be learning.
+Rather, there will be mini-lectures at the start of class that highlight key concepts, and the remaining time will be used for practicing the new coding skills you will be learning.
+This has been shown to be a highly effective way to teach beginners how to program (see [here](https://onlinelibrary.wiley.com/doi/full/10.1002/cae.22447)).
 The lecture days will generally have more lecture content than tutorial days, which are mostly devoted to continued application of the skill/concept taught during the Monday lecture.
-Therefore, there is a strong emphasis placed on being prepared for each class session by reading the assigned chapter of the textbook and keeping track of questions that arise, and asking them **during class**.
-Class time is an opportunity for students to discuss the course material, practice their skills, and ask questions from the teaching team. **Coding is a skill, and like any skill, it requires significant practice within and outside of class.**
+Therefore, there is a strong emphasis placed on being prepared for each class session, usually through staying on top of readings and assignments, as well as keeping track of questions that arise and asking them **during class**.
+Class time is an opportunity for students to discuss the course material, practice their skills, and ask questions to the teaching team and each other. **Remember that coding is a skill, and like any skill, it requires significant practice within and outside of class.**

-A link to the current schedule can be found here (create link) and will be updated as we go.

 ## Course Breakdown